 BIO 1100.
-Organismal Biology with Lab (I, II, III; 4) This course is an introduction to the principles of biology related to organismal structure and function.
-Topics include cell organization, levels of biological organization, and whole body systems.
+Organismal Biology with Lab BIO 1300.
+Genetics and Diversity with BIO 1500.
+Environmental Science with (I, II, III; 4) This course is an introduction Lab (I, II, III; 4) This course is an Lab (II, III; 4) This interdisciplinary course to the principles of biology related to introduction to the principles of biology relates biological, chemical, and physical organismal structure and function.
+Topics related to the inheritance of principles to how organisms interact with include cell organization, levels of characteristics and their change over their environments.
+The emphasis is on biological organization, and whole-body time.
+Topics include reproduction, basic the scientific and social aspects of human systems.
 Three one-hour lectures and one two-hour laboratory period per week.
 No prerequisites.
 Does not count towards a degree in Biology.
-Fulfills the general education 182 requirement for natural science with lab.
+Fulfills the general education 182 requirement for natural science with lab. genetics, population genetics, evolution, and the diversity of organisms.

-BIO 1300.
-Genetics and Diversity with Lab (I, II, III; 4) This course is an introduction to the principles of biology related to the inheritance of characteristics and their change over time.
-Topics include reproduction, basic genetics, population genetics, evolution, and the diversity of organisms.
 Three one-hour lectures and one two-hour laboratory period per week.
 No prerequisites.
 Does not count towards a degree in Biology.
-Fulfills the general education requirement for natural science with a lab.
+Fulfills the general education requirement for natural science with a lab. impact on the planet.

-BIO 1500.
-Environmental Science with Lab (II, III; 4) This interdisciplinary course relates biological, chemical, and physical principles to how organisms interact with their environments.
-The emphasis is on the scientific and social aspects of human impact on the planet.
 Environmental issues and policies will also be discussed.
-Three one-hour lectures and one two-hour laboratory period per week.
+Three one-hour lectures and one two- hour laboratory period per week.
 No prerequisites.
 A requirement for the minor in Environmental Science.
 Fulfills the general education requirement for natural science with a lab.